ogm710811/manage-state-example-react/README.md

 ## External Data or Server Cache

-What happened to me for pretty much every app I wrote up until even this year was that I would take the data I got from the server and treat it like it was UI state.
-I would mix it in with the actual UI state (stuff that's not persisted.
+What happened when you take the data coming from the server and treat it like it was UI state.
+It mixes in with the actual UI state (stuff that's not persisted.
 You know, the stuff that goes away when you refresh the page), and this resulted in making both more complex.
-I would try and fail at state synchronization.
+I would fail at state synchronization.
 Found myself in "impossible" states that were difficult to debug.

 Once you understand this, you are welcome to use:<br />